-This is Part Two of SPIN’s November 1985 cover story on Bruce Springsteen.
-(Check out the others, by Tama Janowitz, Richard Meltzer, and Amiri Baraka, respectively.)
+This is Part Two of SPIN‘s November 1985 cover story, “The Meaning of Bruce,” wherein we asked seven writers to consider the Springsteen phenomenon.
+(Check out the other essays, by Tama Janowitz, Richard Meltzer, Amiri Baraka, Rich Stim, Scott Cohen, and Eric King, respectively.)

 Some of my best friends are people I used to dislike.
 And it is frequently those qualities that made them repellent in the first place that later make them seem so attractive.
 Today, when someone says of a friend: “How can you stand it?”
 I just smile and say “Give ‘em a little time.”